FRIENDS, family and proud supporters got one over on Olympic medallist Max Whitlock when they surprised him with a party on his return to Basildon .

 Mayor Mo Larkin said: “I was watching Max closely throughout the Olympics and he really was outstanding.
 “It’s so encouraging for young people, especially

 those in Basildon who have the opportunity to train in the sporting village, just like him.

 “I’m going to use Max’s name whenever I visit schools, to give young people inspiration.
 He proves you achieve remarkable things if you work hard and put your mind to it.”

 Council leader Tony Ball believes Max’s outstanding success proves the Sporting Village was a crucial investment for Basildon.

 He said: “It’s absolutely wonderful what he has achieved.
 And what a lovely young man he is.

 “Max getting an Olympic medal is great for Basildon.
-We got some criticism for the Sporting Village, but there is a lot of talk of the Olympic legacy and Max proves facilities like that are where it all happens.
+We got some criticism for the Sporting Village, but there is a lot of talk of the Olympic legacy and Max proves facilities like that are where

 “We don’t all have the potential to be Olympic medal winners, but Max has inspired young people to do the best they can.”